Following appointment as a Governor I agree to abide by:

 Conflicts of interest

-We will declare any conflict of loyalty at the start of the meeting should the situation arise.
+· We will also declare any conflict of loyalty at the start of any meeting should the situation arise.

 Breach of this code of conduct

-Should it be the chair that we believe has breached this code, another governor, such as the vice chair will investigate.
+Should it be the chair that we believe has breached this code, another governing body member, such as the vice-chair will investigate.

 The seven principles of public life

 Originally published by the Nolan Committee: The Committee on Standards in Public Life was established by the then Prime Minister in October 1994, under the Chairmanship of Lord Nolan, to consider standards of conduct in various areas of public life, and to make recommendations.